Text Link

 How It Works

 Lively Minds has developed a simple curriculum composed of things parents can do to spur their child’s development.
 Parents go to a series of engaging workshops provided by trained community members.
-Moms form regular educational play groups, and weekly radio broadcast reinforce everything parents have learned.
+Moms form regular educational play groups, and weekly radio broadcasts reinforce everything parents have learned.

 The Dream